Dr Peta Malins

-Dr Peta Malins (she/they) is Program Manager of the Bachelor of Legal and Dispute Studies and a Lecturer in Criminology and Justice Studies.
+Dr Peta Malins (she/they) is Program Manager of the Bachelor of Legal and Dispute Studies and a Senior Lecturer in Criminology and Justice Studies.
 They are a member of the Social and Global Studies Centre and the Centre for Urban Research.

 Peta is a critical, poststructural researcher who explores the embodied effects and affects of crime and justice interventions, with a particular focus on drug use and policing, as well as prison abolition, transformative justice, gender and sexuality.
 They have an interest in the intersections between theory and practice, and the complex connections between bodies, cultural representations and urban space in enactments of power and harm.
 They are currently working on research projects regarding drug-detection dog operations and school-based drug education, and supervising an honours thesis on prison abolition.

 - BA(Hons), Melb